 On arrival in France it was raining and grey, it wasn’t a good start to the trip.
-We checked our phones see if any part of Central or Northern France had decent weather, the only place within feasible driving distance was Rouen.
+I checked my phone to see if any part of Central or Northern France had decent weather, the only place within feasible driving distance was Rouen.
 I got on the highway and made our way to Rouen which was approx. another three hours.

 Rouen in France is an incredible city that is steeped in early European architecture that is home to some of the most beautiful buildings and churches in Europe.
 I didn’t spend a lot of time in Rouen just enough to have a good walk around and visit a few sites including St. Maclou’s church.